-- 1. (U) INDONESIA: On 11 April, three unauthorized personnel boarded a bulk carrier anchored in Jakarta Anchorage, near position 06:00S 106:54E.
-The duty crew members sighted the three perpetrators and raised the alarm.
-The crew mustered, conducted a search, and discovered that nothing was stolen.
-The incident was reported to the local authorities.
-(Clearwater Dynamics) - 2.
-(U) PHILIPPINES: On 3 April, at 0030 local time, five robbers boarded the Japan-flagged vehicle carrier PROCYON LEADER anchored in Batangas Anchorage, near position 13:45N 121:01E.
+- 5. (U) PHILIPPINES: On 3 April, at 0030 local time, five robbers boarded the Japan-flagged vehicle carrier PROCYON LEADER, anchored in Batangas Anchorage, near position 13:45N 121:01E.
 The perpetrators climbed the anchor chain and managed to board through the gap on the secured hawse pipe of the vessel.
 After spotting the robbers, the duty crew alerted the bridge.
 The master raised the alarm, and the crew mustered.
-The robbers escaped with stolen ship's properties upon hearing the alarm. (vesseltracker.com; Clearwater Dynamics; IMB; ReCAAP) - 3.
-(U) INDONESIA: On 31 March, at 0600 local time, six to seven robbers armed with knives boarded the Marshall Islands-flagged bulk carrier PACIFIC WEST while underway in the eastbound lane of the Singapore Strait Traffic Separation Scheme (TSS), near position 01:16N 104:15E.
+The robbers escaped with stolen ship's properties upon hearing the alarm. (vesseltracker.com; Clearwater Dynamics; IMB; ReCAAP) - 6.
+(U) INDONESIA: On 31 March, at 0600 local time, six to seven robbers armed with knives boarded the Marshall Islands-flagged bulk carrier PACIFIC WEST while underway in the eastbound lane of the Singapore Strait TSS, near position 01:16N 104:15E.
 The perpetrators restrained one of the crew members in the engine room.
 The crew member managed to free himself, and reported the incident to the chief engineer.
 The alarm was raised and the robbers escaped with stolen engine spare parts.
 The ship and all crew were reported safe.
 The vessel did not require assistance and continued her voyage.
-(Clearwater Dynamics; ReCAAP; vesseltracker.com)

-4. (U) INDONESIA: On 25 March, at 0420 local time, three robbers armed with knives boarded the Singapore-flagged bulk carrier LAMPARD, anchored in Belawan Anchorage, near position 03:55N - 098:46E.
+(Clearwater Dynamics; ReCAAP; vesseltracker.com) - 7.
+(U) INDONESIA: On 25 March, at 0420 local time, three robbers armed with knives boarded the Singapore-flagged bulk carrier LAMPARD, anchored in Belawan Anchorage, near position 03:55N 098:46E.
 The duty crew member first discovered the three robbers and raised the alarm, after which the crew mustered.
 After hearing the alarm, the perpetrators escaped with stolen ship's property.
 The incident was reported to the local authorities.
 (IMB; Clearwater Dynamics; vesseltracker.com)